Need plant based snack ideas? Healthy vegan snacks are the key to powering through your day. Here are all the best recipes!

 Take that hummus and roll it into tasty tortilla rollups!
 Stuffed with hummus, broccoli, cauliflower and carrots, the flavor of these pinwheels is greater than the sum of their parts.
 (They double as a plant-based lunch in combo with a few other of these vegan snacks.)

-Protein-packed edamame is a tasty protein-packed vegan snack!
+Edamame is a tasty protein-packed vegan snack!
 Edamame are soy beans you eat right out of the pod, squeezing them into your mouth with a satisfying pop.
 This recipe is basic but oh-so-tasty, mixed with garlic and toasted sesame oil and seasoned generously with salt.
-Also try 5-Minute Shelled Edamame or Spicy Edamame
+Also try Spicy Edamame.

 Stuffed dates are the perfect healthy vegan snack, and they need no cooking at all!
 They're incredibly easy to make, and the flavor of this simple pairing is outrageous.
 Pair the sweet caramel chewiness of Medjool dates with creamy almond butter or cashew butter.
 It's a total treat!